Tag: web development

 How to Convert an Async Function to a Promise

-Now that we understand the basics, let’s look at how to convert an async function to a Promise.
-The key is to wrap the async function in a new Promise constructor.
-Here’s the general pattern:
+Converting an async function to a Promise is straightforward.
+You wrap the async function in the new Promise constructor.
+Here’s the basic pattern:

 async function asyncFunction() {